Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-To get the perspective transform the vertices for the region_of_interest were defined and then warped images were obtained by using function cv2.
+To get the perspective transform the vertices for the region_of_interest were defined and then warped images were obtained by using function cv2.warpPerspective to the images with ho

 ##### 3.1 ROI ( Region Of Interest)